tanzr/himlar-dp-prep/README.md

 ###  configuration

 All parameters are entered in the `app:main` section of the configuration file (`development.ini` or `production.ini`).
+Copy `development.ini.example` to `development.ini` and add the parameters.

-The following are OpenStack settings.
+The following are OpenStack parameters.
 Values for the Vagrant based himlar-connect development environment are shown.

 <dl>